 Have A Home Inspection And Review The Results

-Keep The Lending Process Moving
+Keep the Lending Process Moving

-During the time of going over the seller disclosures and the home inspection, you need to make sure you keep your lender updated on any paperwork or anything else they need so we can continue the process smoothly.
+When going over the seller disclosures and the home inspection, you need to make sure you keep your lender updated on any paperwork or anything else they need so we can continue the process smoothly.

 Financing and Appraisal Deadline

 So what happens next is the appraisal and financing deadline.
-Depending on how you've got it set up, whether it's the 30 or 45 days, usually you want to have your appraisal and financing basically approved by week three or four.
+Depending on how you've got it set up, whether it's the 30 or 45 days, usually, you want to have your appraisal and financing basically approved by week three or four.
 So what you need to do is make sure everything has been given to the lender.
 Your appraisal has come in good.
 And then you can move to the closing stages.
 And always remember time is of the essence.

 Settlement and Closing Time